 The genus, Ensete Bruce ex Horan., was described by Paul (Paulus) Fedorowitsch Horaninow in Prodromus Monographiae Scitaminearum in 1862.
 Mr. Horaninow used a previous description made by James Bruce and gave him credit for naming the plant.

-Plants of the World Online by Kew lists 7 species in the Ensete genus (as of 1-22-21 when I am updating this page).
-It is a member of the plant family Musaceae with only two genera.
-Those numbers could change as updates are made.
+As of 12-4-21 when this page was last updated, Plants of the World Online by Kew lists 7 species in the Ensete genus.
+It is a member of the plant family Musaceae with three genera.
+Those numbers could change as updates are made on POWO.

 I always wanted a Red Abyssinian Banana so I FINALLY bought one from Wellspring Gardens in the spring of 2012.
 The one I bought was a very small starter plant… Later that spring I went to the Pleasant Acres Nursery in Leland, Mississippi and she had several MUCH larger plants.

 THERE ARE SEVERAL LINKS AT THE BOTTOM OF THE PAGE FOR FURTHER READING.